 Case study: The case study is one of the 15 types of content that will drive more traffic to your site.
 Case studies can make for powerful content.
 I’ve seen them rank in Google’s top 10, because they’re highly useful.

 A study at Content Marketing Institute shows that B2B buyers prefer case studies and research-based content.

 Case studies usually explain what your products and services are.
-A good case study will show the experiments, research studies and interviews you conducted as well as the results you got.
+A good case study will show the experiments, research studies and interviews that you conducted, as well as the results that you got.

 You can share any type of case study, even ones that didn’t get the results you hoped for.
 If you want to create a valuable and optimized case study, this screenshot will guide you: